 - Miles Education: A certification program from the AICPA with 16 CPE credit hours that goes in-depth into blockchain technologies and their tax implications.

 Of course, ZenLedger for Tax Professionals can help you eliminate a lot of the legwork associated with crypto clients and ensure that their taxes are accurate and up to date.
-The platform makes it easy to manage all of your clients in a single location and even provides tools like tax loss harvesting to help them reduce their tax liability.
-Try it today!
+The platform makes it easy to manage all of your clients in a single location and even provides tools like tax-loss harvesting to help them reduce their tax liability.

 The Bottom Line